eve-network/eve/README.md

 Eve is a modern cosmos-sdk blockchain.

+* genesis:
-* genesis embedded in binary after launch
+  * embedded in binary after launch
+  * no "dev fund"
+  * community tax set to 20% initally
+  * 1 validator = 1 eve

 * pebbledb by default
 * cosmwasm
 * token factory